 5. Hepatitis E

 In several developing countries, water sanitation is less than adequate.
-When this is a problem, there is a bigger risk for Hepatitis E. Like HAV, it spreads through fecally contaminated drinking water.
+If this is a problem, there is a bigger risk for Hepatitis E. Like HAV, it spreads through fecally contaminated drinking water.
 Individuals who find themselves in refugee camps or temporary housing following a natural disaster are most at risk for this disease.